 The following information is provided to assist you with the completion of your COPS Office award program application forms.
 The list includes some of the most common terms that are used in the application forms.
-For additional assistance or clarification regarding any part of the application, please contact the COPS Office Response Center at 800-421-6770 or AskCopsRC@usdoj.gov.
+For additional assistance or clarification regarding any part of the application, please contact the COPS Office Response Center at AskCopsRC@usdoj.gov.